4 Tips on Dressing Formally For An Interview

 If you absolutely love the Los Angeles Lakers, consider wearing a subtle Lakers tie.
 If you’re bold, wear that brightly colored blouse.
 But if you only wear flip flops because that’s just who you are, then I’m sorry to inform you that you’re going to have to leave the flip flops at home.

-Your outfit should be a representation of you are and reflect your personality.
+Your outfit should be a representation of who you are and reflect your personality.
 So make it you.